-Diverse Contracting Reporting Principles Policy and Proposed Metrics
+Diverse Contracting Reporting Principles Metrics

-From January 16, 2024 Reporting Working Group Meeting
+FINAL DRAFT REDLINE (2/7/2024)

+Illinois Energy Efficiency Policy Manual Version 3.0 was developed by the SAG Policy Manual Subcommittee from June 2022 to August 2023.
+Policy Manual Version 3.0 was approved by the Illinois Commerce Commission in December 2023.
+A follow-up item agreed to in the Policy Manual was for the SAG Reporting Working Group to develop metrics for Income Qualified Health and Safety Reporting.
+This document includes the excerpted “Diverse Contracting Reporting Principles Policy” from the Policy Manual, and the metrics finalized by the SAG Reporting Working Group in February 2024.

-Final “Diverse Contracting Reporting Principles Policy” from Policy Manual Version 3.0:
+Final “Diverse Contracting Reporting Principles Policy” from Policy Manual Version 3.0, Section 6.11:

 Each Program Administrator will report on its efforts to enable and provide increases in diverse contracting within the Program Administrators’ Energy Efficiency Portfolios.
 In addition to any standard diverse contractor reporting already undertaken by Program Administrators pursuant to Section 5-117 of the Public Utilities Act, and for electric utilities, as ordered by the Commission in the electric utility performance-based ratemaking dockets (ICC Docket Nos.
 22- 0063 and 22-0067), Program Administrators will report on a statewide set of metrics designed to provide insight into the policy objective of increasing opportunities for diverse contractors and Trade Allies to engage in Energy Efficiency and other policy objectives.
 The following metrics will be reported by diverse category, including but not limited to woman-owned, minority-owned, and veteran-owned businesses: